bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 (supposedly great) open-source GPU driver for Linux.
 In hindsight this was a big mistake, but I'll expand on this topic later.

+**Note:** I knew that an Intel CPU with built-in GPU was the safest option in terms of driver support, but I really wanted a Ryzen CPU and a reasonably powerful discreet GPU.

 ## The Distro

 I decided to play it safe and I went with Ubuntu 20.04, which was the latest release at the time.
 Historically I preferred Arch Linux and Fedora, but I wanted to minimize the setup efforts.

+When I was younger I loved spending lots of time to tweak every aspect of my setup (e.g. building a custom kernel, tuning the compilation flags for my packages, obtaining proprietary drivers from third-party repos, etc), but now I'm older, lazier and more practical.
+I still enjoy tinkering with my setup a lot, but I don't want to be forced to tinker (the Gentoo way).

 ## The Drivers